Roger Rickert went to Vietnam in 1965 with the Big Red One, the 1st Infantry Division, as an 18-year-old rifleman.

 “He said, ‘You get the hell out of here, you’re not welcome!’

 After seven years in the regular Army, Rickert was discharged as a staff sergeant.
 He went to work running a body shop for an auto company.
-In 1974, he decided to join the Army Reserve, where he spent the next 21 years as a reservist.
+In 1974, he decided to join the Army Reserve, and spent the next 21 years as a reservist.

 “In 2006, I was watching a video about the Vietnam War.
 They showed footage of the war and something snapped inside me.
 I felt like I was spiraling down.
 I went back to the VA and they sent me to the hospital.
 That’s where I started my PTSD treatment.